Joint Base Lewis-McChord · Washington · LCNHT Pacific terminus

 Joint Base Lewis-McChord Sentinel Landscape.

-Joint Base Lewis-McChord sits inside a federally designated Sentinel Landscape — a Department of Defense / USDA / Department of the Interior partnership that aligns military readiness, working-lands conservation, and natural-resource protection on the same geography.
+Joint Base Lewis-McChord sits inside a federally designated Sentinel Landscape — a Department of War / USDA / Department of the Interior partnership that aligns military readiness, working-lands conservation, and natural-resource protection on the same geography.

 Hosted 360° portal